statichunt/geeky-hugo/exampleSite/content/blog/shopify-alternatives.md

 ---
 title: "8 Shopify Alternatives"
-description: "Choosing the right e-commerce platform is crucial for the success of your online business.
-Find Shopify alternatives."
+description: "Choosing the right e-commerce platform is key to your success.
+Explore the best Shopify alternatives for cost, customization, features, and scalability."
 date: "2024-05-24T18:19:25+06:00"
 image: "images/post/shopify-alternatives.jpg"
 categories: ["ecommerce"]